Congenital Bilateral Limb Differences

 Navigating a world that is different than our own can be overwhelming, which is why it is important to connect with others who can relate.
 There is support available for parents of children missing both of their upper limbs.
 Support groups, peer advice, inclusive camps, and good prosthetic care can allow a child to grow up enjoying many of the same activities as their friends.

-Our patient Jameson was born with short arms that stopped growing just above the elbow.
+Our patient Jameson was born with short arms that stopped growing at the elbow.
 His parents found out while Brooke, Jameson’s mother, was pregnant.
 At seven months old, Jameson was fit with passive prostheses to get him used to wearing devices while also aiding in his development.
 At 18 months, he was fit with myoelectric prostheses.
 Jameson’s father, Jim, remembers, “We kind of questioned whether starting him with prostheses so early was a good idea, but we asked his prosthetist, Mac, at our very first appointment, ‘What would you do if he was your son?
 What would you do if your son was born without arms?’ and he answered, ‘Oh, I’d start prosthetics immediately.”
 While Mac's enthusiasm is surely due to his chosen career, his expertise has allowed Jameson to thrive.
 You can watch Jameson use his myoelectric arms in his patient profile video below:

 For parents looking for resources to support them and their child with a limb difference, please check out our article, “Resources for Parents of Children with Upper Limb Differences or Limb Loss.”